 The most effective method is to stay fairly mobile,

 sticks, and bipods if you have them, and several

 private property in Central and Eastern Montana.
 We currently have

 thousands of acres of private ranch land with

 no specific hunting season, prairie dogs,

-badgers, and coyotes can be shot year around.
-Prairie dog shooting
+badgers, fox, skunks, and coyotes can be shot year around.
+We offer prairie dog shooting

-from March to August when other seasons are
+from mid May to mid August when the critters are most active.

 the summer weather is normally dry and hot,